Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 ## AnnotationHub Update

 This quarter Marc and Sonali continued their work on `AnnotationHub`.
-Several new resources were added and the display and search navigation were substantially reworked.
+Several new resources were added and the display method and search navigation were substantially reworked.

 New resources: